OpenVoiceOS/ovos-docker/README.md

 git+https://github.com/OpenVoiceOS/ovos-stt-plugin-chromium.git@fix/whatever # Specific branch of a plugin on GitHub
 ```

-The `ovos_listener` container must be restarted if a change occurs in the `stt.list` file.
+The `ovos_listener` container must be restarted if a change occurs in the `listener.list` file.

 ## PHAL plugins